rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Is there any injustice on my tongue?
 Cannot my palate discern the cause of calamity? ^0630

 Has not man a hard service on earth, and are not his days like the days of a hired hand? ^0701

 Like a slave who longs for the shadow, and like a hired hand who looks for his wages, ^0702

 so I am allotted months of emptiness, and nights of misery are apportioned to me. ^0703

-When I lie down I say, When shall I arise?
+When I lie down I say, 'When shall I arise?'
 But the night is long, and I am full of tossing till the dawn. ^0704

 My flesh is clothed with worms and dirt; my skin hardens, then breaks out afresh. ^0705

-My days are swifter than a weaver’s shuttle and come to their end without hope. ^0706
+My days are swifter than a weaver's shuttle and come to their end without hope. ^0706

 Remember that my life is a breath; my eye will never again see good. ^0707